 Sadly, the excess that marked Hendrix’s onstage performing sadly carried over into his personal life.
 The drug use and fame hit the previously soft-spoken man like the freight trains that his blues heroes had so often saluted.
 Like many other notables of his generation, the star flamed bright, sputtered and was extinguished far too soon.

-Some would argue that his death sealed him forever into the perfect touchstone for the sixties.
-He lived fast, died young and left a good looking corpse.
+Some would argue that his death sealed him forever as an ageless touchstone of the sixties.
+He lived fast, died young, and left a good looking corpse.
 He didn’t become an embarrassment to himself, slowly losing the fire that made him a guitar god.
 He rode in like the fiery intro he wrote for his cover of Bob Dylan’s “All Along The Watchtower,” and faded out just as quickly.

 Jimi Hendrix – “All Along The Watchtower”

 [Video: Jimi Hendrix]

 It’s impossible to say with any certainty whether he would have continued to push the boundaries, to innovate or fall into a bloated self-parody of his former greatness.
 But one thing we can say with no fear of mistake is this…he was fire.
 He was the living incarnation of musical rebellion.
 He gave voice to a sound he heard in the wind, and his cries in the night echo still to this day.
 He was many things to many people…son, friend, and inspiration.
 But to the entire world, he was one thing above all others…he was Jimi.
 And without him, we would have been all the poorer.

 Happy Birthday to James Marshall Hendrix, and thank you from all of us spinning on the third stone from the sun.